top of page

 Our Philosophy

 We are committed to fostering a caring and supportive community, and our primary objective is to provide a safe and healthy environment that is tailored to each child's unique developmental needs.
 To accomplish this, we maintain low teacher-to-student ratios, small group sizes, and employ highly trained educators.
-We supplement our core curriculum with enrichment programs including Yoga, Music, and Hebrew.
+We supplement our core curriculum with Enrichment programs which may include subjects ranging from Art and Music to Yoga and Hebrew.

 Our Curriculum